TheEquus/EquusSpoopyPuzzle/solutions.md

 The link from stage 1 leads to another dropbox with another zip file.

 ### GIF file
 In this GIF, there are only 10 frames.
-Each frame contained a screenshot of a frame from the famous animated web-series [Salad Fingers](https://www.youtube.com/watch?v=OWBFKL6H7rI&list=PL9383CC2C6DBD902F).
+Each frame contained a screenshot of from the famous animated web-series [Salad Fingers](https://www.youtube.com/watch?v=OWBFKL6H7rI&list=PL9383CC2C6DBD902F).

 Hidden in each frame are numbers, though they are still somewhat visible, it is intended that with some image manipulation (changing brightness / contrast), they would be easier to see.